sonic-com/zabbix-template-pge-site/README.md

 Zabbix Template to monitor PGE power status at a site.

+Note: PGE api is undocumented and unsupported, as best I can tell.
+This is worked out from what the website uses.

+In other words: likely to break next time PGE updates their outages site.

+### Details

 PG&E's API returns a big chunk of JSON.

 If there's a current outage, then `has_newer_nonsync_outage` is `true`, and